Ugorohan1/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectorythis script will creates a directory named my_first_directory in the /tmp/ directory
 8. 7-movethatfile this script will Move the file betty from /tmp/ to /tmp/my_first_directory
 9. 8-firstdelete this script will Delete the file betty
 10. 9-firstdirdeletion - Delete the directory my_first_directory that is in the /tmp directory
+11. 10-back - this script will take you to the previous working directory